mmistakes/mm-github-pages-starter/_posts/2019-10-20-multiplatform-parcelize.md

 But what do we do if we use a Kotlin Multiplatform library, and want to store some of those classes in an Android `Bundle`?

-We _could_ use the concepts from the Advanced Parceling Logic section to declare external `Parceler`s and sprinkle  `@TypeParceler` or `@WriteWith` all over our Android codebase as I described earlier.
+We _could_ manyally declare external `Parceler`s for every class.
+We'd write them by hand, and then sprinkle  `@TypeParceler` or `@WriteWith` all over our Android codebase.

 Or, we can take advantage of Kotlin Multiplatform's[ powerful platform-specific declarations](https://kotlinlang.org/docs/reference/platform-specific-declarations.html) to make things work for us!

 ## Declaring `expect` Definitions

-In order to use these annotations and the `Parcelable` interface in common code, we must make the common code aware that they exist.
+In order to use these annotations and the `Parcelable` interface in common code, we must declare common-code versions of them.

 First, let's start with the `Parcelable` interface: